nemesida-waf/nw-captcha/README.md

 Update the <code>DB_PATH</code> parameter to Settings.php .

 ## Activation
-On a server with Nemesida WAF installed, in the settings <code>nwaf.conf</code> parameter <code>nwaf_ban_captcha_url</code>, determine the path to the server with the current PHP code.
+On a server with Nemesida WAF installed, in the settings <code>nwaf.conf</code>, set the parameters <code>nwaf_ban_captcha_url</code>, which defines the path to the server with the current PHP code and <code>nwaf_ban_captcha_token</code>, which defines the secret string for unlocking the IP address.
 In NGINX settings, create a <code>location</code> with the <code>nwaf_captcha_unban on;</code> parameter so that <code>location</code> is available at the address specified in the <code>url</code> parameter of the SQLite file.
 For security reasons, we recommend restricting access to location only from the server running the current PHP code.